NeutrinoCorp/quark/README.md

 This can be done by sending a `false` value from the event handler.

-_Only available for specific providers_
+_* Only available for specific providers._

 ```go
 b.Topic("cosmos.user_registered").HandleFunc(func(w quark.EventWriter, e *quark.Event) bool {
   // ...
   return true // this indicates if the consumer should mark the message or not (Ack or NAck)
 })
 ```

-To conclude, after setting up all of our consumers, we must start the `Broker` up to trigger and rise all the registered `Consumer(s)`.
+To conclude, after setting up all of our consumers, the developer must start the `Broker` component to execute background jobs from registered `Consumer(s)`.

 Don't forget to graceful shutdown as if you were shutting down a `net/http` server.